All about the horse

 The horse is a large mammal from the equine family.
 Herbivorous prey, the horse, unlike the cow, does not ruminate.
 Its particularly fragile digestive system even prevents it from vomiting.

 The size of horses is measured from the ground to the withers, the part of the body located at the junction between the neck and the back.
-Some ponies measure no more than 50 cm, while others races can reach 2 m.
+Some ponies are no more than 50cm tall, while others races can reach 2 m.

-Depending on its size but also on its bone and musculature, the horse weighs on average 500 kilos, but some can go up to more than a ton.
+Depending on its size but also its bones and muscles, the horse weighs on average 500 kilos, but some can go up to more than a ton.

 Its mane and tail are made up of hairs called hair.
 The dress characterizes its color.
 It is defined according to a very precise naming grid, developed taking into account the correspondences with the expression of the genome.
 More information

 Equine ethology delivers knowledge on the nature of the horse, its 5 senses, its social organization, its daily life, its modes of communication and its way of life in the domestic state

 Equine ethology is concerned with describing and understanding the behavior of the horse.
 Researchers are implementing observation protocols to generate knowledge about the nature of the horse.
 It is important to distinguish the scientific discipline from ethological riding, which consists in applying educational principles which take into account the nature of the horse.
 The training paths for working in one of the two fields are completely different.

 To become an ethologist, you have to follow a university course (more info), while mastering ethological riding techniques is made possible by practical training.
 These skills are a real asset for many horse trades: rider, riding teacher, groom, veterinarian ...
 The ethological approach increases safety when handling the horse, develops complicity with the animal, increases performance in respect for the horse.
 More information on ethological riding training.